pevma/rule2alert/output/goodstreams/Readme.txt

-This directory holds the goodstreams.
+This directory holds the corresponding streams.